test-mo12/python_doc/README.md

    - beautiful soup
    - web scraping using python for beginners
 4. work with some other libraries
-   - how to open files such as: pcab (wireshark), excel or pdf files etc...
+   - how to open files such as: pcap (wireshark), excel or pdf files etc...
 5. regex(pattern matching)
 6. web development: `django` _optional_
 7. penetration testing _optional_